 What is fibre broadband?

-Fibre broadband is sometimes called cable broadband and is a type of broadband connection that delivers broadband to your home using a network of fibre-optic cables.
-It’s the fastest type of broadband available in Ireland.
+Fibre broadband is sometimes called cable broadband and is a type of broadband connection that uses a network of fibre-optic cables.

 How does fibre broadband work?

 What are the different types of fibre broadband?

 - Fibre-to-the-Cabinet (FTTC) which delivers the fibre connection to your nearest cabinet or exchange, and the connection to your home is brought from there by older copper cables.

 How fast is fibre broadband?